-Urologic Surgeons of Washington, the practice of Drs.
-Jason Engel and John Losee, has been providing the highest quality Urologic care in the Washington DC area for over 45 years.
+Urologic Surgeons of Washington, the practice of Dr. Jason Engel, has been providing the highest quality Urologic care in the Washington DC area for over 45 years.
 Dr. Engel strives to achieve the highest level of patient care in the office and operating room setting.
 With locations in downtown D.C. and Chevy Chase, MD, patients are able to easily access the providers.
 Additionally, the practice is an integral part of the Department of Urology at George Washington University Hospital as well as Sibley Memorial Hospital.
-With access to both academic and private institutions, we are able to provide care to both primary and much more complicated and complex Urologic conditions.
-We pride ourselves in remaining on the cutting edge of medical technology.
+With access to both academic and private institutions, cutting edge Urologic care can be delivered to general and much more complex Urologic conditions.
+Dr. Engel prides himself on achieving excellence with patient relationships throughout their need for Urologic care.

 Robotic Urologic Surgery +

 To date, Dr. Engel has performed nearly two thousand robotic surgeries since founding the urologic robotic surgery program at George Washington University Hospital.
 His complication rate is one of the lowest in the country, as is his positive margin rate.

 Laparoscopic Urologic Surgery +